bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 }
 ```

-Following all these guidelines final form of our module rewritten from activity looks like this:
+Following all these guidelines a final form of our module rewritten from activity looks like this:

 ```java